Getting a speeding ticket is a surefire way to ruin your day.

 As you’re not the registered keeper of your lease car, you won’t actually receive the fine to your door.

-We’re going to explain the process of what happens when you get a speeding ticket in your lease car, and also touch upon what happens with parking tickets!
+We’re going to explain the process of what happens when you get a speeding ticket in your personal contract hire car, and also touch upon what happens with parking tickets!

 Who does the speeding fine go to?